 We do not use an egg substitute as a binding agent for these simple meatballs.
 We do not use bread crumbs.
 Really good meatballs are made with meat, garlic powder, dried herbs, and fresh Parmesan cheeses.
 Just a handful of ingredients!

-Ingredients for Italian Meatballs:
+Ingredients for Italian Meatball Recipe No Bread Crumbs:

 Ground Veal: Provides a rich and savory base for the meatballs, adding depth of flavor that forms the core of their taste.